Severe weather, supply chain issues causing Christmas tree shortage

 Christmas trees could be harder to come by this year.
 Not only is the supply chain crisis having an impact, but there have been serious weather conditions where most Christmas tree farms are located.

-Susan Merrill and her daughter came to Mr. Jingle’s Christmas Tree lot in downtown West Palm Beach to buy a tree.
+Susan Merrill and her daughter came to Mr. Jingle’s Christmas Trees lot in downtown West Palm Beach to buy a tree.

 “I love Christmas!
 And I want to get decorated quickly.
 I am here visiting my daughter and she needs to get in the spirit,” said Merrill.

-On this Thanksgiving day, there were many people who came to the lot.
+On this Thanksgiving, there were many people who came to the lot.

 “Its been insane rush.
 I never seen people coming in this early to buy their Christmas trees,” said Brandon Helfer, co-owner of Mr. Jingle Christmas Trees.